animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My brother-in-law came in with my sister and I explained to him relational reasoning and the paper I submitted, the method of MHDPA.
 I explained to him the method underlying ChatGPT from my hospital ward 5 years before ChatGPT.
 And at the time, he thought my explanation was cool, but it’d’ve been hard to predict would be such a big thing, one that others in my field and the world would have heard of or have anywhere to as much belief in the utility in AI of, in the near-term or in the years to come.
 It was hard to predict for my professors and faculty, too.
 At the time, 2018/early-2019, most at the University of Rochester still thought deep learning was a fad.
 None of the professors or other PhD students were doing research on MHDPA, let alone had heard of MHDPA.
 [They might claim otherwise](4-Faith.md#academia--medicine).
 Besides the paper that proposed MHDPA itself, my innovation to MHDPA, was the first innovation to MHDPA ever, in the world/history.
 A small handful of others applied it, from research groups in DeepMind, none literally innovated *on* the method.

 I showed my MHDPA innovation paper to Sarah.
 She was amazed that she could read it since usually, she said, that kind of stuff isn't readable, and brought up one more synchronicity.
 Her mom was a writer who had a published short story in a Stephen King anthology, a writer of horror.
 I was indeed in a hospitalization that was like a pretty good short story in an otherwise Stephen King anthology/horror.

+> [!NOTE]
+> Yet one more synchronicity maybe, Sarah was early 20s, by chance hospitalized at the same time as me, also early 20s.
+She was a year older, Hudson also early 20s.
+That wasn't as common for me in other hospitalizations as specifically this one.
+None of these synchronicities were aware to me at the time.

 Not that my lucidity needed further evidence, but I explained the methods of late-2022 ChatGPT to inpatient and visitors, in early-February, Winter, 2019, while drugs were altering and innovating on the functioning of my biological neural networks.